JosephPVera/Localized-States/readme.md

 ### 2.3.
 IPR
 Inverse Participation Ratio (IPR) can also be used to plot the localized states.
 To obtain the plots, the **WAVECAR** is required.
 It is important to highlight that the script for this subsection is used from [VaspBandUnfolding](https://github.com/QijingZheng/VaspBandUnfolding/blob/master/vaspwfc.py), so it must download from there. **Note**: Simply download and copy it into the LSPD module; the other processing and plotting functions are already adapted.

-Once again, you can change the scale via **res = 0** or **res = vbm**.
+Once again, you can change the scale via **res = 0** or **res = vbm**, and print the band index using **--band** tag.
 On the other hand, If the calculations were performed using multiple k-points, the [ipr.py](https://github.com/JosephPVera/Localized-States/blob/main/ipr.py) script works by default.
 However, if the calculations were performed using only the gamma point, the **--gamma** tag must be used.
 1. Spin up
 ![Alt text](https://github.com/JosephPVera/Localized-States/blob/main/tests/IPR-Spin_up-kpoint_1.png)
 2. Spin down